 - School and college leavers

-- Youth Training Trainees
+- Youth Training trainees

 - Members of religious communities

-Severely mentally impaired (SMI) refers to a person who has a severe impairment of intelligence and social functioning (however caused) which appears to be permanent.
+This refers to a person who has a severe impairment of intelligence and social functioning (however caused) which appears to be permanent.
 This may include conditions such as Alzheimer’s disease and dementia.

 For a person to qualify as severely mentally impaired, we need a certificate from a doctor confirming the person meets the definition.
 We also need confirmation the person is entitled to one or more of the following: